|Hernando de Soto|

 Oct.
 6, 1914 – Norwegian explorer Thor Heyerdahl was born in Larvik, Norway.

 Oct.
-6, 1923 – Forest Home native and Philadelphia Phillies catcher Douglas Woolley “Dixie” Parker played in his final major league game, a 4-1 loss to the Boston Braves in Boston.
+6, 1923 – Forest Home, Ala. native and Philadelphia Phillies catcher Douglas Woolley “Dixie” Parker played in his final Major League Baseball game, a 4-1 loss to the Boston Braves in Boston.
 The Butler County, Ala. native was 28 years old.

 Oct.
 6, 1925 – The Blacksher estate property was sold at auction by the Britt Davis Auction Co. of Monroeville, including 1,500 acres of choice farm land, much of which had already been improved and in production, including a 240-acre peach orchard, 160 acres of satsumas and 250 acres of pecan trees.